flowground/amazonaws-com-iotanalytics-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateChannel
-### Creates a channel.
-A channel collects data from an MQTT topic and archives the raw, unprocessed messages before publishing the data to a pipeline.
+> Creates a channel.
+A channel collects data from an MQTT topic and archives the raw, unprocessed messages before publishing the data to a pipeline.<br/>

 #### Input Parameters
 * `Action` - _required_